 TTR for DBD members

-If you’re a DBD member, different rules apply:
+If you’re a DBD member, the following rules apply:

 - You need to have met our eligibility requirements.

 - Using any part of your defined benefit component to start a TTR strategy means you’ll stop being a DBD member and will become an Accumulation 2 member.